 By making a purchase here at the factory you will be given a certificate that verifies the originality of your purchase, as there are so many Chinese ones in the market!

 The two main ways of traveling to Amsterdam are either by plane or train.
 If you’re traveling with the train you’ll eventually arrive at Amsterdam Central Station which is right in downtown.
 If you’re catching a plane, you’ll probably be arriving at Schiphol airport which is around 18km from Amsterdam.
 From Schiphol there are trains to all over holland and even other cities in Europe.
 You can buy your tickets directly at the airport from either the machines or the office.
 A one way ticket from Schiphol to Amsterdam central station will cost you 4.40€.
-Here is a link where you can find more information about these trains.Public Transportation:
+Here is a link where you can find more information about these trains.DSC03110Public Transportation:

 The best way to get around Amsterdam is either to rent a bike or to take the tram.
 You can rent a bike either at your hotel or other bike rental places which are easy to find.